logo chic morocco

 Table of Contents

-In the strictest sense, the Atlantic Coast of Morocco stretches from Cape Spartel to the southernmost point of the country, encompassing over 1,300 km of ocean coastline (or about 2,300 km if one includes the Western Sahara).
+In the strictest sense of the term, Morocco’s Atlantic Coast runs roughly from Cape Spartel to the southern tip of the country and covers an ocean coastline of more than 1,300 km (about 2,300 km in total, if we also count the Western Sahara).

 Casablanca